abhiTronix/deffcode/docs/index.md

 > DeFFcode is free and open source and will always remain so. :heart:{ .heart }

 It is something I am doing with my own free time.
-If you would like to say thanks, please feel free to make a donation:
+But so much more needs to be done, and I need your help to do this.
+For just the price of a cup of coffee, you can make a difference :slight_smile:

 <script type='text/javascript' src='https://ko-fi.com/widgets/widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#eba100', 'W7W8WTYO');kofiwidget2.draw();</script>

 &thinsp;